noloamaleka/noloamaleka/README.md

 # Hi There! 👋
 ## I'm Nolo Maleka.
-I'm an Aspiring Software Developer and DevOps Engineer based in Pretoria
+I'm an Aspiring Software Developer/Business Analyst and DevOps Engineer based in Pretoria
-- I’m interested in frontend development, systems analysis and cloud computing
+- I’m interested in database development, frontend development with a particular focus on web-based application
-- I am a 2nd year software development student and currently learning frontend development mainly focusing on building and deploying web based applications.
+- I am currently learning software testing focussing on both manual and automation testing.

 # How to reach me ...  📫
 Email: noloabelmaleka@gmail.com